-We interviewed our VP of Customer Success, Matt Lexow-Gray, to gain insight into what CRE firms should expect from a CS team, how the CS team can help you see ROI faster, and how CS can form a strategic partnership to help you be more successful.
+We interviewed our VP of Implementation, Matt Lexow-Gray, to gain insight into what CRE firms should expect from a Customer Success (CS) team, how the CS team can help you see ROI faster, and how CS can form a strategic partnership to help you be more successful.

-Q: When selecting a vendor, what should prospects be looking for with regards to a CS team?
+Q: When selecting a vendor, what should prospects be looking for with regards to a Customer Success team?
 Why should you care about Customer/Client Success?

 Matt: You want to partner with an organization that has clear domain knowledge on the platform.
 What I mean by that is that it’s one thing to reach out to somebody who can just tell you how to do something.
 It’s another thing to reach out to somebody who can tell you why.
 And I think that’s the differentiating component of what we offer.
 On our team, there’s the “how” – with the nuts and bolts of how to do something – and there’s the “why” – or the reason behind that.
 And with a lot of our clients who have complex structures with their organizations, the “why” is really what helps them to structure their data in a meaningful way and what allows them to actually get value.